benjaminion/upgrading-ethereum-book/src/book.md

     return get_previous_epoch(state) - state.finalized_checkpoint.epoch
 ```

 Returns the number of epochs since the last finalised checkpoint (minus one).
 In ideal running this ought to be zero: during epoch processing we aim to have justified the checkpoint in the current epoch and finalised the checkpoint in the previous epoch.
-A delay in finalisation suggests a chain split or large fraction of validators going offline.
+A delay in finalisation suggests a chain split or a large fraction of validators going offline.

 |||
 |-|-|